REFUNDS AND THE RETURN OF TITLE IV FUNDS POLICY

 Return of Federal Title IV Funds

 Purdue University's Refund Policy exists for calculating the refund of institutional charges.
 The federal "Return of Title IV Funds" Formula dictates the amount of Federal Title IV aid that must be returned to the federal government by the school and the student.
 The federal formula is applicable to a student receiving Title IV funds if that student withdraws on or before the 60% point in time in the semester.
 The student may also receive a refund of institutional charges through Purdue University's refund policy.
-The amount of refund of institutional charges will be the greater of the amount the school must return to federal Title IV programs or the amount determined by Purdue University's Refund Policy.
+The amount of refund will be the greater of the amount the school must return to federal Title IV programs or the amount determined by Purdue University's Refund Policy.

 The federal formula requires a return of Title IV aid if the student received federal financial assistance in the form of a Pell Grant, Supplemental Educational Opportunity Grant, Federal Perkins Loan, Federal Stafford loan or a PLUS loan and withdrew on or before completing 60% of the semester.
 The percentage of Title IV aid to be returned is equal to the number of calendar days remaining in the semester divided by the number of calendar days in the semester.
 Scheduled breaks of five consecutive days or more are excluded.